Sequential change-point detection for mutually exciting point processes over networks: Numerical Experiments

 \subsection{Effect of Grid Size $\gamma$}

-The choice of the grid size $\gamma$ involves a trade-off between algorithm performance and complexity.
-In this example, we compare CUSUM, the GLR, and the score statistics with a grid size $\gamma$ ranging from 0.1 to 50.
+As mentioned earlier, the choice of the grid size $\gamma$ involves a trade-off between algorithm performance and computational complexity.
+To investigate this trade-off, we compare the proposed CUSUM, the GLR, and the score statistics with a grid size $\gamma$ ranging from 0.1 to 50 on the network of size 8.
 For the EDD, we assume that the change-point is uniformly distributed between two grid points.
 Figure~\ref{fig:gamma} shows the effect of the grid size on CUSUM, the GLR, and the score procedure.
-We find that a large grid size $\gamma$ will result in both larger ARL and EDD, and if we tune the threshold $b$ to fix the ARL, the EDD may still increase with a larger $\gamma$.
+We see that a large grid size $\gamma$ results in both a larger ARL and EDD.
+If we instead tune the threshold $b$ to fix the ARL, the EDD may still increase with a larger $\gamma$.

-To understand the effect of $\gamma$ on computation complexity, we mainly consider the GLR statistic as the computation for the GLR is the most expensive.
-To solve the convex optimization problem for each window, we use the EM algorithm as described in \cite{li2017detecting} and terminate when the update in the log-likelihood is less than $10^{-4}$.
+To understand the effect of $\gamma$ on computation complexity, we will consider the GLR statistic as the computation for the GLR is the most expensive.
+To solve the convex optimization problem for each window, we use the EM algorithm as described in \cite{li2017detecting}, and terminate when the update in the log-likelihood is less than $10^{-4}$.
 Figure~\ref{fig:gamma}(c) shows the average iterations needed per window for different grid sizes.
+We see that, as $\gamma$ increases, the computation required (in terms of number of iterations) increases as well, which matches intuition.